Table of Contents

 ♠ Next, consider your target customers.
 Both B2B (wholesale) and B2C (retail) businesses use Google AdWords successfully because they only need to be advertised to search.
 But Facebook ads often work better for B2C businesses, especially those that sell cheaper items, and their target buyers are people who tend to buy these products after being exposed to them a few times.

 ♠ Your audience also affects the platform you should choose.
-Do people intend to find your business, your products and services before making a purchase?
+Do people intend to find your business, your products, and your services before making a purchase?
 If so, AdWords will probably yield the best results.
-But if you are trying to build your audience for a new product, or items where the search behavior does not produce the expected results, Facebook will work better.
+But if you are trying to build your audience for a new product or items where the search behavior does not produce the expected results, Facebook will work better.

 ♠ Consider which stage of the buyer journey you’re trying to target with PPC advertising – while Facebook is the best to educate the prospects, AdWords should be used later to make them close the deals

 ♠ Finally, consider your budget and technical skill level.
 Do you have the money to invest in Google Ads, especially if they are in a competitive industry?
 Are you able to create (or outsource) powerful image-based ads for Facebook?
 Discussing questions like these can help you draft a realistic and actionable strategy.